Hi Mom, [Originally published: 11-20-2019; Updated August 2020]

 Mom, you married a very controlling, angry man-on-the-rebound who used God to wield his power over you.
 Everyone saw it.
 Everyone was worried about you, Mom.
 Yeah, they’ve told me in no uncertain terms.
 Friends, neighbors, relatives, even Dad’s coworkers from 20, 30, 40 years ago!
 They all knew something was wrong with our family, were shocked by your extreme submission to Dad’s blatant domination and were very worried about you and me.
 “What goes on in that house where the curtains and shades are drawn?” they wondered.

 I tell them they were right to worry.
-I tell them what went on.
+I tell them what went on especially his blackout rages.
 Yes, I broke Cardinal Rule #1 of Abusive Families: Don’t talk.
 Keep it all secret.
 I broke that rule because you told me to never keep abuse a secret, Mom.
-Narcissism Meets Normalcy exists with over 3 million views because I’m just obeying what you told me.
+Narcissism Meets Normalcy exists with half a million views yearly because I’m just obeying what you told me.

 I choose to think that’s not really you, Mom.
 You’re better than that.
 You’re the young, happy, sweet, loving woman who introduced me to poetry and beauty and art and music and flowers and God as a very young child.
 You gave me the greatest gift one person can give another: a happy, magical childhood.
 Thanks to you, there were fairies dancing in the Weeping Willow and elves winking at me from behind every rock.

 Oh, and one more thing, your mother is a big problem.
 Granny’s a textbook narc and the reason you married a narc.
 She’s not cute, she’s not sweet, she’s NOT the poor, poor little old lady victim she’s always pretended to be to manipulate you into giving her Narcissistic Supply.
 She has single-handedly ruined her children and torn her own family apart…then played the victim for it.
+I feel that you chose your mother over your own daughter.
 Dump her!
 She’s poison.

 When you defended Granny and played the “poor, poor old lady with the pacemaker” card in your blog comment of Feb.
 2016…”give her money back”…seriously, Mom!?!
 I’d just written about her victim-playing.
 And then you played the victim-card for the woman who’s ruined your life!?!
 C’mon, Mom!
 You’re better than this!
 You’re more logical and smarter than this!